...

 How can I tell if I have German cockroaches or American cockroaches?

 German cockroaches are smaller and light brown with two dark stripes behind the head.
 American cockroaches are much larger and reddish-brown without stripes.
-Location also matters.
-German roaches usually appear in kitchens, while American roaches are often found in basements or near drains.
+Location helps.
+German roaches usually appear in kitchens, while American roaches often show up in basements or near drains.

 Do a few cockroaches mean there is an infestation?

 Often, yes.
 Cockroaches hide in crevices and reproduce quickly.
-Seeing even a few roaches can indicate a larger hidden infestation nearby, especially with German roaches.
+Seeing a few roaches can mean a larger hidden infestation nearby, especially with German roaches.
 A professional inspection can confirm the severity of the pest problem.

 Can I get rid of cockroaches with DIY methods?

-DIY methods may temporarily reduce activity, but they rarely eliminate a full cockroach infestation.
-Professional pest control typically uses targeted treatments, monitoring, and prevention strategies to address the root of the problem.
+DIY methods may temporarily reduce activity, but they often do not eliminate a full cockroach infestation.
+Professional pest control uses targeted treatments, monitoring, and prevention strategies to fix the source of the problem.